-Then with some relief we quickened our pace on the bridleway coming out of Mosedale and heading down to Sleddale Hall.
+Then with some relief, we quickened our pace on the bridleway coming out of Mosedale and heading down to Sleddale Hall.
 Below here were walled deer enclosures [according to AW] a packhorse type bridge over a lovely narrow gorge and a clapper bridge from older times.

 AW’s Outlying Fells was “written primarily for old age pensioners” yet this was a tough walk for anybody.
 About 9 miles and 1700ft ascent.
-I can hardly believe that Sir Hugh used to run round this circuit in days gone by – but he has the evidence… http://conradwalks.blogspot.co.uk/2016/04/wet-sleddale-horseshoe-plus-wasdale.html
+I can hardly believe that Sir Hugh used to run around this circuit in days gone by – but he has the evidence… http://conradwalks.blogspot.co.uk/2016/04/wet-sleddale-horseshoe-plus-wasdale.html

 In my evening bath I thought I could discern webbing developing between my toes.